Yarnemeuris/infiniteCalc/README.md

 ## Installation

-You can use the demo via this link.
-Or host it yourself with any static file server or the provided server.
+You can use the demo via [this link](https://yarne-meuris.hackclub.app/infiniteCalc/), or host it yourself with any static file server or the provided server.
 To use the provided server, run:
 ```shell
 $ npm install
 $ node server.js